-April 30, 2014 Met with Dunwoody Pines personnel, including COO Dick Glaunert and On-Site Managers Ed and Mona Fletcher
+April 30, 2014 Met with Dunwoody Pines personnel, including COO Dick Glaunert and On-Site Managers Ed and Mona Fletcher where their residents could walk.

 Purpose of the meeting was to introduce ourselves, discuss our plans and review their concerns and/or suggestions.
 We shared the draft Site Plan dated April 3, 2013